-The LTC1403/LTC1403A has an on-chip, temperature compensated, bandgap reference that is factory trimmed near 2.5V to obtain 2.5V input span.
-The reference amplifier output $V{REF}$ , (Pin 3) must be bypassed with a capacitor to ground.
+The LTC1403-1/LTC1403A-1 has an on-chip, temperature compensated, bandgap reference that is factory trimmed near 2.5V to obtain $\pm 1.25V$ input span.
+The reference amplifier output V{REF}, (Pin 3) must be bypassed with a capacitor to ground.
 The reference amplifier is stable with capacitors of 1μF or greater.
 For the best noise performance, a 10μF ceramic or a 10μF tantalum in parallel with a 0.1μF ceramic is recommended.
-The $V{REF}$ pin can be overdriven with an external reference must be higher than the 2.5V of the class A pull-up output of the internal reference.
-The recommended range for an external reference is 2.55V to $V{DD}$ .
+The V{REF} pin can be overdriven with an external reference as shown in Figure 3.
+The voltage of the external reference must be higher than the 2.5V of the class A pull-up output of the internal reference.
+The recommended range for an external reference is 2.55V to V{DD} .
 An external reference at 2.55V will see a DC quiescent load of 0.75mA and as much as 3mA during conversion.